 Pay close attention to these features to help you buy the right climbing shoes.

 Size is one of the most crucial factors to think about when buying climbing shoes.
-You’ll be using your feet a lot when climbing, and you can experience some difficulties in putting on more weight on your feet, and they start hurting easily.
+This is because you’ll be using your feet a lot when climbing, and you can experience some difficulties in putting on more weight on your feet, and they start hurting easily.

 Beginner climbing shoes should be at least a few sizes bigger than your normal shoes.
 The rule of the thumb is the bigger, the better.
-It’s a great idea to have your climber shoes a bit bigger than your casual pair of shoes.
+So it’s a great idea to have your climber shoes a bit bigger than your casual pair of shoes.

 Climbing shoes are available in several different materials that all have their own benefits and drawbacks.